Congressional candidates jump onto ballot as qualifying begins for 2024 Georgia races

 Singleton is touting his record as an outspoken conservative who nettled House leadership during his time in the state legislature and his work as McCormick’s congressional chief of staff.

-"Hopes and dreams don't achieve anything in our in our form of government," he said.
-"You have to we have to do the work."
+"Hopes and dreams don’t achieve anything in our form of government," he said.
+"You have to, we have to, do the work."

 "It’s a job interview," he said.
 "I’m asking the constituents of the 3rd District to hire me."